3 common mistakes in B2B product onboarding

 Regardless, the biggest mistake would be to treat all users of a product the same way, and guide them through the same flow (unless of course, all users truly engage with the product in pretty much the same way).

-2. Integrating the human-elements with product-flows
+2. Combining the human-elements with in-app support

 For the vast majority of paying customers, onboarding happens through a mix of human and in-product interactions.
 That means there’s much more to onboarding than what happens in the UI or via emails.
 A common mistake is to design for the in-product experience in isolation from what’s happening around it, and this can lead to account managers turning off the in-product experience for larger accounts.